 We are sure you have heard the term ‘Display Advertising’ but maybe it’s not clear what that actually means.
-There are some common misconceptions around the understanding of ‘Display Advertising’ some of which suggest that any and all online marketing is considered display, which in fact, it is not.
+There are some common misconceptions around the understanding of ‘Display Advertising’ some of which suggests that any and all online marketing is considered display, which in fact, it is not.

 In their most basic form, display ads are the boxes that you will notice on websites and social media platforms that are doing just that, advertising.
 They can be found on different positions of a web page e.g. a traditional banner ad will be located along the top of a web page, a large text billboard ad can be seen here also.

 Display ads can consist of text, video, and image-based content.
 Although you can advertise with plain text ads and still call it display advertising, businesses get a lot more value and engagement using videos, images, and HTML animation.
 Regardless of what they look like, all display ads are a method of attracting your audience and encouraging them to click through to a landing page and take your desired action.

 The majority of display advertising campaigns are charged on a CPC basis.
 CPC stands for cost per click.
 When a user is searching the web and clicks on to your ad, you will get charged an amount for that click.
 The amount you get charged will depend on your overall bidding strategy.

 The size of a banner ad can also increase the overall impact on an audience.
 There are several different pixel sizes that banner ads can be displayed in.
 It is thought that the highest achievers are:

 We shouldn’t confuse other formats of content marketing with display advertising.
 When it comes to online content resources such as blogs and articles, these don’t count as display advertising.
 This kind of online content is to create a value exchange with its audience and provide targeted, useful information.